vapor-ware/synse-server/proposals/v3/api.md

 When the plugin becomes available again, the devices from that plugin are available to be read from.

+For easier readability, the returned readings are sorted by device id.

 For more details on the changes to the `/read` endpoint, see the [Synse Reads Document](./reads.md)